Mayfair Area Guide.

 Mayfair’s splendid array of property ranges from magnificent apartments to traditional London town houses, with prices reaching up to £20million in some instances.

-This two bedroom conversion apartment is set in the heart of Londons fashionable Mayfair, neighbouring the famous Berkeley Square.
+This well proportioned studio apartment is on the 5th floor of this beautiful red brick building, situated in the heart of Londons fashionable Mayfair, neighbouring the famous Berkeley Square.

-This seventh floor apartment is set over 891 sq ft and comprises, two spacious double bedroom (the master with an en-suite bathroom), two modern fitted bathrooms, large reception room with rear facing views over Hays Mews, modern fitted kitchen and ample storage space.
+This seventh-floor apartment is set over 872 sq ft and comprises, two spacious double bedrooms (the master with an en-suite bathroom), two modern fitted bathrooms, large reception room with rear facing views over Hays Mews, modern fitted kitchen and ample storage space.
 All set in the heart of Londons fashionable Mayfair neighbouring the famous Berkeley Square.